kennywall/import-test/_posts/2010-01-07-css-portal.md

     <title></title>
   </head>
   <body>
-    I was looking for some nice CSS styling for text and memo boxes tonight.
-I stumbled across <a href="http://www.cssportal.com/">CSS Portal</a>.
-They have some great information to improve your CSS skils.
-I found some greate <a href="http://www.cssportal.com/form-elements/text-box.htm">CSS text boxes</a>, <a href="http://www.cssportal.com/form-elements/text-area.htm">CSS memo boxes</a>, and
+    I was looking for some nice CSS styling for text and memo boxes tonight.I stumbled across CSS Portal.They have some great information to improve your CSS skils.I found some greate CSS text boxes, CSS memo boxes, and CSS buttons.There is a lot more.
-    <a href="http://www.cssportal.com/form-elements/form-buttons.htm">CSS buttons</a>.
-There is a lot more.
-Recommend checking it out.
-Great quick CSS reference
   </body>
 </html></p>
+<center><p><a href="http://apievangelist.com/2010/01/07/css-portal/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>